Infotainment in the Renault Arkana: finishing touches for the flat SUV

 We tested the large version with navigation in the Arkana, which also comes with a digital cockpit.
 After taking a seat in the vehicle, the design appears coherent and clear.
 A control lever behind the steering wheel for adjusting the radio volume and other functions cannot be seen at first glance.
 Air conditioning, heated seats, door locks and other things all have their own physical controls, so you don’t have to tap the screen for every little step.

 If you want to start navigation, telephony and media playback, you can’t do without your fingers.
 However, there are only a few and large symbols for the individual menus.
 So it is already indicated that Easy Link is more in the middle class, fine finesse of the upper class is missing.
 After all, the sat nav comes from Tomtom and convinces with good real-time traffic information that is displayed clearly and precisely, both on the map and in summary with the calculated delay time.
 Other Google services are also available.
-Gasoline prices at gas stations are shown on the map and you can search for POIs online.
+For example, petrol prices at petrol stations are displayed on the map and you can search for points of interest online.

 The very wide mourning borders on all sides of the screen are striking and disturbing.
 Information and menus are permanently displayed at the top and bottom edges, such as the outside temperature at the top and buttons at the bottom to switch between four different main screens or to call up a list of sub-menus directly.